kart1802/kart1802.github.io/content/projects/project1.md

 description: A study and experiment of a soft robot hand in SOFA
 ---

-This was one of my personal projects that I did in Summer 2022.
+This was one of my personal projects that I worked on in Summer 2022.

-Soft Robot Simulation is one of the challenging topics till now so many data-driven approaches are extensively researched upon.
+Not limiting my work to rigid body systems, I became particularly interested in the topic of Soft Robot Simulation.
+All traditionally used Physics engines and simulators have optimized their working for rigid body systems.
+Soft Robots bring in the problem of nonlinear characteristics and infinite DOF, hence making them difficult to compute.
+Hence, many data-driven approaches are extensively researched upon.
 Simulation software like SOFA makes it easy to work and their solvers do the work showing close to realistic behaviours.

-The prototypes were designed in SolidWorks and the FEM analysis of these structures were carried out.
+In this project, the prototypes of the fingers were designed in SolidWorks and the FEM analysis of these structures were carried out.

-Based on the higher bending angle on application of same amount of pressure, Prototype 4 was chosen for the simulation purpose
+The structures having multiple chambers and smooth, curved body were showcasing greater deflection.
+Based on the higher bending angle on application of same amount of pressure, Prototype 4 was chosen for the simulation purpose.

 The structure was meshed and exported for simulation